karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 <code>{"text":"Create a markdown file for this project. pokerHandCapture.
 A web app where you can record a game session only using LLM agents.
 This is available as a gem/mcp server as well..."}</code>
 </div>

-This initial command served two critical functions.
+This initial command served two critical functions:

-First, it established the project's vision and scope in a README file.
+**First**, it established the project's vision and scope in a README file.
 This act of documentation is foundational.
-It forces clarity of thought and provides a single source of truth that both human and AI can refer back to.[^3] Second, and more subtly, it planted the seeds of a crucial, forward-thinking architectural decision.
+It forces clarity of thought and provides a single source of truth that both human and AI can refer back to.[^3]

+**Second**, and more subtly, it planted the seeds of a crucial, forward-thinking architectural decision.
 The phrase "available as a gem/mcp server as well" was not a throwaway line.
-It was a declaration of strategic intent that would become the project's North Star, signaling that we weren't just building a standalone web app, but a reusable, interoperable

-_tool_ designed for an AI-native ecosystem.
+It was a declaration of strategic intent that would become the project's North Star, signaling that we weren't just building a standalone web app, but a reusable, interoperable **tool** designed for an AI-native ecosystem.

 With the vision set, the next step was to define the technical guardrails.